 Symbols files provide a way of tracking the exported symbols of a library, which helps in fine-tuning the library dependencies generated by dpkg-shlibdeps and tracking (partially) binary compatibility.
 You can find more information about the nature of symbols files here.

-This page explains how to use symbols files in packages maintained by the KDE team.
+This page explains how to use symbols files, that in packages maintained by the KDE team.
 It requires that you use pkg-kde-tools, which provides all the mentioned pkgkde-* utilities.